 The facts about this year’s flu vaccine

-Children’s Hospitals and Clinics of Minnesota this month is seeing record numbers of ill children — more than 450 cases, the most ever for this time of year — ranging from 4 weeks to 15 years old, with a fairly common 12 percent admission rate.
+Children’s Minnesota this month is seeing record numbers of ill children — more than 450 cases, the most ever for this time of year — ranging from 4 weeks to 15 years old, with a fairly common 12 percent admission rate.
 Many of them have symptoms consistent with influenza, and of those admitted for a stay, 70 percent of the age-eligible kids have been unvaccinated against flu.

 While the Internet, the once-nicknamed “information superhighway,” is full of helpful information, it also has its fair share of breakdowns and wrecks.
 Though it brings us a wealth of knowledge at our fingertips, misinformation also is abundant in today’s 24-hour news cycle.
 Depending on the topic, the practice can have serious consequences.

 This year’s influenza vaccination was designed to protect against up to four strains of the flu (two A strains and two B strains).
 This month, the Centers for Disease Control and Prevention (CDC) announced that one of the strains of influenza, A H3N2, has drifted, changing itself from what was put in this year’s flu vaccine.
 It’s like the original plan for the vaccine and the circulating flu strain were to be like identical twins, but now the virus has changed its genetic makeup to present instead like brother and sister.
 This resulting strain in the vaccine is now about half as protective.
 However, there are two to three other strains in the vaccine that can help keep you and your family better protected from the flu.